 Machine Learning and AI

 Artificial intelligence and machine learning are often used interchangeably, but they are not the same.
 Machine learning is one of the most active areas and a way to achieve AI.
-Why ML is so good today?
-For this, there are a couple of reasons, like those listed below but not limited to them.
+Why is ML so good today?
+For this, there are a couple of reasons, like those listed below, but not limited to them.

 - The explosion of big data